Author: LPL Admin

 Your landlord meeting or event could be advertised here – contact us for more information

 If you are organising a meeting or event for London landlords then you can reach a wide audiance by getting it listed on the London Property Licensing website.
-For trade fairs and council or landlord association meetings there is no charge.
-Yes, it’s completely free!
-We only charge to advertise […]
+For trade fairs and council landlord forums there is no charge.
+We only charge to advertise commercial events such as paid training […]

 read more

-Date: Monday 1 September 2025 About: A new additional licensing scheme comes into force in the London Borough of Enfield on 1 September 2025.
-The borough can promote their property licensing scheme here to help everyone understand the requirements.
-Meanwhile, our free guide with more detailed information about property licensing […]
+Date: Friday 1 May 2026 About: New additional and selective landlord licensing schemes come into force in the London Borough of Hackney on 1 May 2026.
+The council can contact us to promote their new licensing scheme to ensure everyone understands the requirements.
+Meanwhile, our free guide with more information […]

 read more